dreadwrr/Developer-buddy/README.md

 for Porteus 5.01, 5.1 and Nemesis

-A Qt version for Windows 10/11. find file or files by extension and also compress to a .zip/.rar archive by time<br>
+A Qt version for Windows 10/11. https://github.com/dreadwrr/Recentchanges <br>
+find file or files by extension and also compress to a .zip/.rar archive by time<br>
 A new feature Find new files fast with a  drive index that is stored in a .gpg cache file loaded into memory.

 Scan the system index independtly with scan IDX from the main hybrid analysis to catch files that have a different checksum but same modified